samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Mapping a Dungeon

 A dungeon can range in size from a few chambers to a huge complex of rooms and passages extending hundreds of feet.
-The adventurers’ goal often lies as far from the dungeon entrance as possible, forcing characters to delve deeper underground or push farther into the heart of the complex.
+The adventurers' goal often lies as far from the dungeon entrance as possible, forcing characters to delve deeper underground or push farther into the heart of the complex.

 A dungeon is usually mapped on a grid like graph paper, with each square on the paper representing an area of 5 feet by 5 feet.
 [Appendix B](/sources/dnd/dmg-2024/maps) shows several examples.
 If you play with miniatures on a grid, this scale makes it easy to transfer your map to a battle grid.